-Coming into the 10th Annual MBNA Capital Hoops Classic, one thing was certain — the Carleton Ravens domination of the annual event was evident, boosting a 9-1 series record against their crosstown rivals since inception of the game back in 2007.
+Coming into the tenth annual MBNA Capital Hoops Classic, one thing was certain — the Carleton Ravens domination of the annual event was evident, boosting a 9-1 series record against their crosstown rivals since the inception of the game back in 2007.

 Ten years later and less than three weeks since beating Carleton 75-73 on their own floor, the No. 2 ranked Ottawa Gee-Gees proved their was no fluke by once again knocking off the No. 3 Carleton Ravens 78-72 in front of colorfully and fully animated packed-house at the Canadian Tire Centre.

 Senior Guard Mike L’African (Oakville, ON) continued to make a case for best point-guard in the

 From the opening tip, it was evident that the game was going to be a physical battle.
 Both teams started off with tremendous defense and rebounded the ball with a lot of aggressiveness.
 The Ravens forced the Gee-Gees to shoot contested jumpers with the shot clock winding down, the first three possessions giving Ravens fans something to cheer about early on.

 Getting the crowd involved was not a problem as both Gee-Gees and Raven fans wanted to boost their teams up.
 With both fans screaming, Raven fans were the first to quiet down after Mike L’Africain hit a bomb from downtown as he set the tone for what would be a great game for him and the rest of the Gee-Gees 3-point shooting as they ended the game 8-for-20 from deep.